 He went into his little office and brought a map to me and a list of names.
 We looked it over and she was here!
 So I asked if he would show me so I wouldn't have to spend too much time searching on my own.
 He was very kind.

 I followed him to the northern part of the large cemetery and there it was... tall and majestic and silent, just like in the picture.
 I slowly got out of the car and quietly walked over to it and touched it...

 It was then that I realized I found a piece of my family’s past, right here, right now, something tangible that I could touch.

 The inscription on it faced west.
 I got my camera and took some pictures.
 I looked around at some of the other headstones and there was James Madison Ballew’s grave (C. S. Ballew's son) just west of and at the head of his mother’s grave.

 Now excited with my find I started trying to put this puzzle together.
 I later found that the old man in the picture standing at his mother’s grave was actually Jim’s brother Clay Ballew.

 The old photo of the headstone that led me to searching for the Ballew line was for George’s Mother only.
 So where was his Father?
 The information I have says his name was George W. (Washington ?)
 Ballew.

-But still no idea of where he was buried.
-Of course I did have some dates and after cross referencing some information and getting some sources from Census records, I found a picture of George’s Father’s grave.
-He was buried in Lancaster, Dallas County, Texas.
+But I still no idea of where he was buried.
+Of course I did have some dates, and after cross referencing some information I had and some sources from Census records, I found a picture of George’s Father’s grave.
+He was buried in the Edgewood Cemetery, Lancaster, Dallas County, Texas.